 Perhaps there’s just something about the scenic beauty, the fresh, dewey air, the crisp spray of the ocean, and the varied and deep history of the region that captures people’s hearts.

 For me, it’s all that and maybe one day I will find out if it could be more.
-So far , I have traced my branch of the Laird Family Tree all the way back to the 1700s prior to the Revolutionary war in the U.S. so my ancestors have been here for a while.
+So far , I have traced my branch of the Laird Family Tree all the way back to the 1700s prior to the Revolutionary war in the U.S. so my Laird ancestors have been in the States for a while.
 Perhaps any ties to the “Old Country” were forgotten long ago.
 I had a limited amount of time in Northern Ireland so I couldn’t dig as deep into research as I wanted to.
 However, I plan on returning one day.
 If not for research definitely just to visit this beautiful place again.

 Researching my family tree is an ongoing project for me so hopefully with time I will be able to find the answers I am looking for.
 Are you interested in your family history?
 How far back can you trace your ancestry to?
 I encourage everyone to get into their family history.
 You never know what you will find, or where it may take you.